UtkinOleg/JSON-editor/README.md

 # JSON structures editor

-This application use React as frontend.
+Simple application for creating ans editing any JSON structures for custom event message bus.

+ReactJS in Frontend.
-NodeJS with ExpressJS and PassportJS as backend.
+NodeJS with ExpressJS and PassportJS in Backend.
-MongoDB and Redis as data storages.
+Database - MongoDB and Redis.